YunYe-Pu/MipsAsm/Readme.md

 This is my project for the course Computer Organization, Zhejiang University.

-The assembler, disassembler and simulator is based on "MIPS32 Architecture for Programmers Volume II: The MIPS32 Instruction Set".
+The assembler, disassembler and simulator is based on *MIPS32 Architecture for Programmers Volume II: The MIPS32 Instruction Set*.

 The graphical user interface is powered by javaFX.